 This got me thinking.
 Many of us have family coming home and/or staying home and/or refusing to leave home for the next week or so.
 There may be times when everyone wants to watch something, no one wants to come in halfway on someone else’s favorite TV series, and the On Demand menu is a vast desert of direct-to-cable chum.
 There’s a need crying out here, not to mention my own desperate need to file one last column for the year.
 So thank you, briand7, and here are 10 movies that you probably haven’t seen and that you possibly may like.

 General ground rules: These aren’t necessarily classics of world cinema — just movies I’ve personally enjoyed over the years and that I hope will provide some entertainment, dramatic tension, and/or food for discussion.
 No four-hour Romanian documentaries about animal husbandry.

 I’ve noted the On Demand outposts where each film is available; a few require Amazon Prime membership.
-Only three can be streamed on Netflix, a sign of that service’s increasing uselessness for anything beyond stuff that came out last week.
 All can be found on DVD, perhaps at your local library.

 As always, your recommendations are welcome.
 Oh, and happiest of holidays to you and yours, and best wishes for the new year.
 May we all learn to be kinder to each other in 2017.